Salamanca, Castilla y León, Spain

 Salamanca is affordable by Spanish standards — strong student competition keeps food prices low.
 A 2-day visit runs roughly €90–140 per person:

-Casa de las Conchas — shell-covered Renaissance façade.
+Casa de las Conchas — shell-covered Renaissance facade, one of Salamanca's most recognizable landmarks.

 Bars cluster near Plaza Mayor and along streets such as Van Dyck.
 In many places you still get a free tapa with a drink; portions are student-friendly.